 The trail is a moderate 1.3 mile hike up to Grotto Falls.
 Photos can be composed from the right and left side of the falls.
 The nice thing about Grotto Falls is that the trail runs behind the falls, making it easy to get side view photos of the waterfall.
 I prefer the right side of the falls as a tree has fallen on the left side.

-In my opinion, the best compositions are below the falls with the cascades from the falls composed in the foreground.
+In my opinion, the best compositions are below the falls with the cascades from the falls composed in the foreground (Top image in the Blog).
 However, this composition requires climbing down on the boulders below the falls.

 There are also a smaller falls downstream from Grotto Falls.
 You can also climb the boulders to the base of these falls.